What is Kawasaki disease?

 At this time, it is not known if children who have had Kawasaki disease and who have normal echocardiograms are more likely to develop heart problems when they are adults.
 All children should follow a healthy active lifestyle, but it may be even more important in children who have had Kawasaki disease.
 A healthy lifestyle includes:

 - making healthy food choices

-- taking part in activities and exercise that your child enjoys
+- taking part in activities and exercise

-- avoiding known risk factors for heart disease, such as smoking
+- avoiding known risk factors for heart disease, such as smoking.

-After treatment with IVIG, your child should wait to have the next scheduled immunizations (vaccines).
-The vaccines will not hurt your child, but they may not work as well.
-Your child should wait at least 9 months after treatment with IVIG.
+After treatment with IVIG, your child should wait at least six months to have their next scheduled immunizations (vaccines).
+Before six months, the vaccines will not hurt your child, but they may not work as well.

 Your child should avoid getting chickenpox